akiomiyao/ped/README.md

 ```
 sudo docker kill Container_ID
 ```
-If you want run the docker container without sudo or su,
+If you want to run the docker container without sudo or su,
 ```
 sudo usermod -a -G docker your_username
 ```